 The temple is open to pilgrims throughout the year, but the best time to visit Katra is from March to October.

 The winter months of November to February can be brutally cold, especially overnight, and winds can be strong.
 You will be rewarded with spectacular snow-capped mountain views, but it is best to time your visit in the warmer months when fewer layers of woolen clothing will be needed.

 The most popular time to visit is for Navrati, the Hindu festival celebrated twice a year in March-April and September-October over 10 days.

-Other things to see and do near to Karta
+Other things to see and do near Karta

-If you still have the strength after the first temple, you can hike on a further 1.5km to this temple.
+If you still have the strength after the first temple, you can hike a further 1.5km to this temple.
 It is at a higher altitude and a steep climb that can be undertaken by foot, pony or palanquins.
-Legend goes that Bhairon Nath was killed by Vaishno Devi and as an apology was given the last link in the pilgrimage, where his head fell.
+The legend goes that Bhairon Nath was killed by Vaishno Devi and, as an apology, was given the last link in the pilgrimage, where his head fell.